Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/brainstorm-wheel-types.typ

 #nb_todo(
   date: datetime(year: 2023, month: 7, day: 22),
   monthly-schedule: "Behind",
+  yearly-schedule: "On",
   (
     (true, "Brainstorm possible wheel configurations for the tank drive.
+(Everyone)"), (true, "Select the best wheel configurations for the tank drive using a decision matrix.
 (Everyone)"), )
 )